 The COVID-19 pandemic has made Health and Safety a trending topic, possibly more so than any other time in history.
 The global nature of the threat means no country, industry, or business is unaffected, and although this poses an unprecedented challenge, it also creates an unprecedented opportunity.

-Find five reasons now is a good time for EHS professionals to get executive buy-in for new EHS software.
+With the Omicron variant shedding a dark shadow over the horizon, here are five reasons now is a good time for EHS professionals to get executive buy-in for new EHS software.

 1. You’re already making necessary changes to your EHS processes

 Significant change is coming for EHS programs.
 Regardless of what measures were in place before, many EHS processes will need to be redesigned to contend with the new threat that is SARS-CoV-2.

 The truth is, even those companies that considered their safety programs to be strong and effective have had to re-evaluate their options and make major adaptations.

 Government guidelines in the UK have called for employers to conduct COVID-19 Risk Assessments to establish needed controls.
 With so much riding on them, it is vital to conduct these risk assessments systematically and to have a centralized management method.

 Some changes will also involve Permit to Work and Audits and Inspections.
 New conditions like staggered shifts may make permit approval processes slower and more complicated.
 In addition, inspection forms will have to acknowledge if new safety measures such as physical distancing are being followed.